This article describes how to access your data using R code and use it in calculations or other manipulations. This includes:

 - By the Label inside backticks:

-- By the Name of the variable (found by hovering over the variable in the Data Sources tree as in the screenshot above) or an output on your page (found in General > Name):
+- By the Name of the variable (found by hovering over the variable in the Data Sources tree as in the screenshot above) or an output on your page (found in General > Name in the object inspector

-When a variable from a data set is referred to in R Code, the variable is automatically uploaded to the R Server prior to any R Code being run.
+When a variable is referred to in R Code, the variable is automatically uploaded to the R Server prior to any R Code being run.
 A variable will have the following attributes:

 - name.
 This is the Variable Name.